We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Both cyst rupture and ovarian torsion can lead to serious complications, including extreme pain and internal bleeding.
 See a doctor immediately if you have any of the above symptoms.

-You may take these medications as soon as you feel discomfort for up to two or three days.
-Discuss taking painkillers long term or prescription drugs with your doctor.
+You may take these medications as soon as you feel discomfort for up to 2 or 3 days.
+If you’re dealing with long-term pain, you can discuss taking medications or prescription drugs with your doctor.

 2. Use heat therapy to ease cramps